apache/logging-log4cxx/src/site/markdown/usage.md

 log messages according to message type and level, and to control at runtime how these messages are formatted and where they are reported.

+Configuration of the Log4cxx environment is typically done at application initialization.
+The preferred way is by reading a configuration file.
+This approach will be discussed shortly.

 # Loggers {#loggers}

 The first and foremost advantage of any logging API over plain